KarolineVolletC/KarolineVolletC/README.md

-# Olá, sou a Karol 👩‍💻
+# Hi, I’m Karol 👩‍💻

-🔍 **Interesses**: Python, Data Science, Inteligência Artificial
+🔍 **Interests:** Python, Data Science, Artificial Intelligence, Supply Chain Tech

-📧 **Contato**: karolinevolletc@gmail.com
+📧 **Contact:** karolinevolletc@gmail.com

-## 🔧 Tecnologias que utilizo
+## 🔧 Technologies I Work With

 - Python
 - Pandas, NumPy, Matplotlib
 - Scikit-learn, TensorFlow
 - Jupyter Notebooks

-## 📚 Mais sobre mim
+## 📚 About Me

-Sou apaixonada por transformar dados em insights valiosos.
-Estou sempre em busca de novos desafios para aplicar e expandir meus conhecimentos.
+I’m a Supply Chain professional passionate about bridging the gap between operations and technology.
+I love transforming data into actionable insights and strive to make the supply chain smarter, more efficient, and tech-driven.
+Always eager to learn and take on new challenges that blend analytics with real-world impact.